Firstly what is a bond clean? and how is that different to a house clean.

 Dust on fans and fan poles: You need a step ladder to get above the fan so the fan can be wiped clean.
 Some fans can have so much dust on the top of them they need to be wiped multiple times.
 I’ve seen bond cleaners with no ladder just wipe the top & more than 1/2 the top of the fan still black with dirt and dust.
 It used to be a shock but now I’m used to seeing this.

-Other common things missed
+Other very very common things people miss

 Air Con filters: These need to be removed, washed in the sink and dried.
 It’s alarming the number of bond cleaners I’ve seen not clean these.
 But also while the filters are out you will see in the air conditioning unit all around the filters need to be cleaned too.

 Exhaust Fans: These need to be removed and the dust cleaned out, they usually just pop off.
 With the cover off give the fan blades a quick wipe too.

 Shower Screens: CRL will remove all the scum and film.
 I’ve had bond cleaners say it won’t come off but have just not used the right chemicals and taken more time.
 Time and the right cleaning products will make a big difference.

 Bathroom Taps: Around the base of taps & drains, calcium can build up.
 Again CRL will get this off, just needs time and some hard scrubbing.